dylanreed/dylanreed.com/index.md

 <img src = "https://raw.githubusercontent.com/dylanreed/dylanreed.com/gh-pages/Images/dragon-hoard-mock.jpg" link = "https://www.amazon.com/gp/product/B06XFF8X4X/ref=as_li_tl?ie=UTF8&tag=dylanreed06-20">
 </a>

+---

-There is a new Dragon in Denver, CO and he is starting his hoard.
+<p>There is a new Dragon in Denver, CO and he is starting his hoard.
 But how does a dragon get a hoard?
 What kind of paperwork is involved?
 Is there training or an intership?
-Find out in this fun story about a dragon and his hoard.
+Find out in this fun story about a dragon and his hoard. </p>

 Read it today: